SFI-Visual-Intelligence/Collaborative-Coding-Exam/README.md

 > [!NOTE]
 > The container is build for a `linux/amd64` architecture to properly build Cuda 12.
 For other architectures please build the docker image locally.

+# Results
+## JanModel & MNIST_0-3
+This section reports the results from using the model "JanModel" and the dataset MNIST_0-3 which contains MNIST digits from 0 to 3 (Four classes total).
+For this experiment we use all five available metrics, and train for a total of a 100 epochs, but observe convergence around XXX epochs.
+We'll report the results from this epoch.

+We achieve a great fit on the data.
+Below are the results for the described run: